Vyral/mike-quail-recruiting/_posts/2020-11-10-q-how-can-you-win-a-sellers-business.md

 {% include youtube.html %}

-<p style="text-align:center;"><em>These are the eight steps you should take to win a listing.</em></p>
+*These are the eight steps you should take to win a listing.*

-If you’re a listing agent hoping to win the business of a homeowner in your area, there are eight steps that you can take to ensure that homeowners come to you for their home selling needs:
+If you’re a listing agent hoping to win the business of homeowners in your area, there are eight steps you can take to ensure they come to you for their home selling needs:

 **1\.
 What do you stand for?** Identify what you stand for and how that differs from all the other agents your client could choose.
 Our team guarantees to sell clients’ homes or Mike will buy it—that tends to get sellers’ attention.
 You could also guarantee to sell their home in a certain number of days or you’ll give them a discounted commission.
 These guarantees are called USPs, or unique sales propositions, and you want to incorporate them into your business.